Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 DEPENDABLE POWER:

-Most of the value of an electricity grid lies in its capacity to supply clean, sustainable and dependable power whenever required by consumers.
-The main electricity generation sources that are clean, sustainable and dependable are large hydroelectric dams and fast neutron nuclear power plants.
+Most of the value of a clean electricity grid lies in its capacity to sustainably supply dependable and CO2 emission free power when required by consumers.
+The main sources of clean and dependable electricity are large hydroelectric dams and nuclear power plants.

 A fission type nuclear power plant operates by splitting large fissionable fuel nuclei into smaller fission product nuclei.
-The difference in rest mass between a fissionable nucleus and its fission product nuclei becomes thermal energy which is absorbed by the nuclear reactor coolant.
-This thermal energy is used to make high pressure steam which is fed to a turbogenerator to produce electricity.
-The rate of electricity production is usually controlled by controlling the rate of nuclear heat production.
-The turbogenerator discharges low pressure steam into a condenser which transfers the steam's latent heat to an external heat sink.
+The difference in rest mass between the fissionable nuclei and the fission product nuclei becomes thermal energy which is absorbed by the coolant of the nuclear reactor.
+This thermal energy is used to produce high pressure steam which is fed to a turbogenerator to produce electricity.
+The rate of electricity production is controlled by controlling the rate of nuclear heat production.
+The turbo-generator discharges low pressure steam which is condensed by latent heat rejection into a large body of water, a cooling tower or a district heating system.

-A fission type nuclear fuel cycle is considered sustainable if the available surplus fission neutrons also convert abundant fertile fuel nuclei into new fissionable fuel nuclei at a rate sufficient to sustain the power production process.
+A fission type nuclear fuel cycle is considered sustainable if the fission process also converts abundant fertile fuel nuclei into new fissionable fuel nuclei at a rate sufficient to sustain the fission process.

-Only dependable power sources can be used to black start a public electricity grid.
+Only dependable power sources can be used to black start the public electricity grid.

-c) The failure modes of nuclear generators are statistically independent whereas renewable generators have solar exposure related common mode failures;
+b) The failure modes of nuclear generators are statistically independent whereas renewable generators have common mode failures;

-Random shutdown of one nuclear generator in a fleet of nuclear generators does not diminish the electric power output of the remaining nuclear generators whereas all the solar panels in a fleet stop producing electricity at night and almost all the wind generators in a fleet stop producing electricity during low wind periods.
-Redundant generation and transmission sufficient to compensate for the large scale local fluctuations in wind generation is prohibitively expensive.
+Random shutdown of one nuclear generator in a fleet of nuclear generators does not diminish the electric power output of the remaining nuclear generators whereas all the solar panels in a fleet stop producing electricity at night and all the wind generators in a fleet stop producing electricity during low wind periods.

-Due to absence of sufficient energy storage and voltage source power inverters at existing distributed wind and solar generators it is also impossible to black start the public electricity grid using wind and solar electricity generation.
+Due to absence of voltage source power inverters at existing distributed wind and solar generators it is also impossible to black start the public electricity grid using wind and solar electricity generation.

 HEAT:

 A large fraction of present fossil fuel energy consumption is for production of comfort heat.
-In circumpolar urban markets it is usually more economic to provide dependable district heat from urban sited nuclear reactors than to provide an equal amount of dependable electric heat from any form of remote clean electricity generation.
-The thermal electricity generation apparatus used with nuclear reactors rejects large amounts of low grade heat that can, in combination with in-building water source heat pumps, be used for urban district heating.
+In urban markets it is usually more economic to provide dependable district heat from an urban sited nuclear reactor than to provide an equal amount of dependable electric heat from any form of remote clean electricity generation.
+The thermal electricity generation used with nuclear reactors rejects large amonts of low grade heat that is suitable for urban district heating.

 NUCLEAR POWER SOURCES: